dimnyan/JS-foodMenu/README.md

 5. Calculate Change: Once the user selects a menu item, the program will calculate the change by subtracting the menu item price from the initial balance.

-6. Display Change: The program will display the calculated change to the user, indicating the amount and denomination of each coin or bill.
+6. Display Change: The program will display the calculated change to the user.

+To RUN: open terminal and run "node project.js"